-Arts Wisconsin, Wisconsin’s statewide arts service, advocacy, and development organization, announces the eighth annual Arts in the Community Awards.
+Arts Wisconsin, Wisconsin’s statewide arts service, advocacy, and development organization, presented the the eighth annual Arts in the Community Awards in October 2016.

 These awards, presented by Arts Wisconsin in partnership with the League of Wisconsin Municipalities and made possible with generous support from Heid Music, Redevelopment Resources, and Vierbicher Associates, honor civic leaders and communities throughout the state for championing the arts as integral to economic, educational and community vitality.

 - Creative Downtown Appleton, led by Josh Dukelow, community activist, and Paula Vandehey, Director of the City of Appleton Public Works, which enriches downtown Appleton’s urban design, public spaces, accessibility and walkability; creates a diverse, inclusive and more livable downtown, and engages the arts and culture in all aspects of community placemaking.
 Click here for more info.

 - Alan Nugent, business and cultural tourism leader and a founder of the Widespot Performing Arts Center in Stockholm, an arts and community center for the “West Coast” of Wisconsin.
 Click here for more info.

 Award winners for 2016 were selected by a panel of civic leaders from a highly competitive statewide pool of nominees.